-According to the non-profit Earthworks, there are three billion new gift cards placed in circulation each year--potentially adding 75 to 100 million pounds of PVC material to the waste stream.
+According to the nonprofit Earthworks, there are 3 billion new gift cards placed in circulation each year — potentially adding 75 to 100 million pounds of PVC material to the waste stream.

 If you do end up receiving a gift card this holiday season, know that you can recycle the PVC through Earthworks' mail-in program.

-No matter how hard you try, or know somebody, sometimes you just end up gifting something that someone doesn't want.
+No matter how hard you try or how well you know somebody, sometimes you just end up gifting something that someone doesn't want.

 "The absolute worst gift you could give in terms of sustainability is a gift that someone doesn't want," Kathryn Kellogg of the Going Zero Waste blog said.

-“Especially because we have a lot of guilt around gifts that are given to use, we’re much more likely to hold on something we don’t want or we don’t need, simply because it was given to us by a relative, some relative , and you feel guilty because it was a gift and you don’t want to give it away."
+“Especially because we have a lot of guilt around gifts that are given to use, we’re much more likely to hold on something we don’t want or we don’t need, simply because it was given to us by a relative," she said.
+"You feel guilty because it was a gift and you don’t want to give it away."